Mequam/zk_notes/sap/tcode.md

 OX10 : see all plants stored in the system
 0184 : open the table for item type determination
-SM36 : mark an abap program to run as a background job
+SM36 : mark an abap program to run as a background job SOST : look at emails that need to leave the system